Perform 1-2 rounds or more . You should feel warm and/or break a light sweat from this.

 Stretches

 Below you will find some stretches to do now that you have finished the workout.
 You will hold each stretch for 20-30 seconds.
-Really focus on your breathing with these and as you exhale, relaxing more and trying to get deeper into the stretch.
+Really focus on your breathing with these and as you exhale, relax more and try to get deeper into the stretch.

-Again, if you have the time and would like a follow-along, below I have a 12 minute hip mobility routine, as well as a 20 minute full body flexibility routine for you.
+Again, if you have the time and would like a follow-along, below I have a 12-minute hip mobility routine and a 20-minute full-body flexibility routine for you.

 If you want to do last week’s routine again, click the button below.